hackingScienceBridgeAcademy/bridge-academy/docs/snake_project.md

 You can use these functions along with the code provided above to allow the user to control the snake.

+After you've written the code in this section, try running it.
+If it's done correctly, you should be able to control the snake.

 ##### (Sec.
 2.4) Check if apple ate an apple

 If the *head* of the snake touches an apple, we want it to *eat* it and then grow